CompTIA Project+ Practice Test (PK0-005)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What does it mean to exploit a risk in project management?
+What is risk mitigation in project management?

 Answer Description